 Contact a Wrongful Death Attorney in Fort Myers or Naples

 Wrongful death lawsuits are complex and require an experienced attorney who has a history of successful verdicts.
-If you’ve lost a loved one due to an avoidable injury or incident caused by negligence, please contact our Jim for Justice at Kelleher Law in Fort Myers and Naples at (833) 546-3675 for a FREE consultation.
+If you’ve lost a loved one due to an avoidable injury or incident caused by negligence, please contact our Jim for Justice at Kelleher Law in Naples, Fort Myers, and Atlanta, GA at (833) 546-3675 for a FREE consultation.